revelrylabs/text_chunker_ex/README.md

 ]

 text = "This is a sample text.
-It will be split into properly-sized chunks using the TextChunker library." opts = [chunk_size: 50, chunk_overlap: 5, format: :plaintext, strategy: &TextChunker.Strategies.RecursiveChunk.split/2]
+It will be split into properly-sized chunks using the TextChunker library." opts = [chunk_size: 50, chunk_overlap: 5, format: :plaintext, strategy: TextChunker.Strategies.RecursiveChunk]

 iex(10)> TextChunker.split(text, opts)